rancher/rancher.github.io/rancher/v1.5/en/kubernetes/providers/index.md

   * **Nodes:** Supports only AWS hosts added either as a [custom host]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/hosts/custom/) or [through the Rancher UI]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/hosts/amazon/).
   * **Load Balancers:** Launches an AWS Elastic Load Balancer (ELB) as a Load Balancer service.
 You can still create Rancher load balancers by using an [ingress]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/kubernetes/ingress/).
-  * **[Persistent Volumes]**: Ability to use AWS Elastic Block Stores (EBS) for persistent volumes.
+  * **Persistent Volumes**: Ability to use AWS Elastic Block Stores (EBS) for [persistent volumes]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/kubernetes/ingress/storage/).

 #### Adding Hosts

-After Kubernetes has been configured to run with an `aws` cloud provider, any hosts added into the environment will need to be a AWS EC2 instance.
+After Kubernetes has been configured to run with an `aws` cloud provider, any hosts added into the environment will need to be an AWS EC2 instance.

-In order to use Elastic Load Balancers (ELB) and EBS with Kubernetes, the host will need to have the an IAM role with appropriate access.
+In order to use Elastic Load Balancers (ELBs) and EBS with Kubernetes, the host will need to have the an IAM role with appropriate access.

 ##### Example Policy for IAM Role: